Super-ZIG/ansi/README.md

     > Supports Windows, Linux and macOS.

 - **📦 Single File Usage**
-    > Use the lightweight version directly by dragging `ansi.lite.zig` into your project.
+    > Use the lightweight version directly by dragging `ansi.min.zig` into your project.

 ## Usage 📖